 By that point I had lived in Denmark for a good 5-6 years, had been working and paying taxes there since day 1 and tried my darnest to find my way into the society.

 But the message I got was still that I wasn’t doing enough.
 I wasn’t enough.

 As an Adult Third Culture Kid, I’ve been surrounded by lots of different cultures, mentalities and ways of living life from a young age.
 Diversity and open-mindedness is my normal.

-Naturally then I felt stuck and angry about what the world was turning into, and about my continued choice to keep living in a country that was personally negatively affecting me.
+Naturally then I felt stuck and angry about what the world was turning into, and about my continued choice to keep living in a country that was negatively affecting me, if not personally attacking.

 But I was able to get by.